-Staging your home for today’s competitive real estate market requires careful planning and judgment.
-The RE/MAX “Fit to Sell” tips on this page will assist you in getting ready for that open house.
-A home that is staged often will sell faster and for a higher price than homes that are not presented properly for sale.
+Preparing your home for today’s competitive real estate market requires careful planning and judgment.
+The tips on this page will assist you in getting ready for that open house or buyer showings.
+A home that is home that is properly prepared and presented will sell faster and for a higher price than homes that are not presented properly for sale.

 Buyers can be drawn in or put off by a variety of details.
 Here are a few tips which can help maximize the selling potential and value of your home:

-Remove pets during a house showing to avoid scaring potential buyers who may be sensitive to odors, allergic or afraid.
+- Remove pets during a house showing to avoid scaring potential buyers who may be sensitive to odours, allergic or afraid.

-Inspect your home for mold or water damage and other obvious issues.
+- Inspect your home for mould or water damage and other obvious issues.

 Updates and Repairs